-To meet the needs of many more students seeking options for minors under the Holokai, the Computer & Information Sciences Department created 10 new minors/certificates.
-Our excitement to create these new options has not matched the expected traction, and those marked with a " $^{"}$ may be suspended, Table 2.
+To meet the needs of many more students seeking options for minors under the Holokai, the Computer & Information Sciences Department created 10 new minors/certificates in the "Professional" and "Math and Sciences" categories.
+Our excitement to create these new options has not matched the expected traction, and those marked with a "^" may be suspended, Table 2.